It might sound like a stupid question, but what is your business being found for?

 The Google Keyword Tool also provides an information bar relating to competitiveness.
 We have found it to be not that accurate and can dissuade firms from generating content because they wrongly perceive that they would not be capable of penetrating the market for content relating to the precise keywords.
 We have worked with some firms who because of the weight they hold in Google can literally dominate search results for whatever keyword term they choose sometimes overnight.

 Be that as it may, returning to the case of the law firm wanting to dominate the market for “drink driving,” the proposed page or post meta-title should be “Drink Driving Brisbane | John Smith Lawyer.”
 The meta-description should also pick up the keywords as well and may be something like, “Have you been charged with drink driving in Brisbane?
 Are you concerned about losing your license?
 John Smith…”

 The meta-title should be no longer than 12 words and the meta-description, 25 words.

 In the first paragraph of the content, you would again use those keywords, but be careful not to go overboard.
 Google can spank sites fairly severely for keyword stuffing.
 The best rule of thumb is to ensure that it reads well and isn’t too repetitive.

-In our experience, most law and accounting firms do not ever consider keyword research when marking up any content for their website.
+In our experience, most law and accounting firms do not ever consider keyword research when marking up any content for their law firm website design.
 Hence, the firms that have an online marketing strategy with a focus on content, in particular well-crafted content that derives from good keyword research are dominating the market and from all reports, will do so in the future.

 Download the Essential Law Firm Web Design Guide[sdfile url=”https://s3.amazonaws.com/FastFirms/The+Essential+Law+Firm+Web+Design+Guide.pdf”]